UPDATE: This post was updated on April 7, 2025 to include conversions for metric measurements and nutrition information.

 - Bourbon: Pick a brand that you like, but I like to use Michter's, Woodford Reserve, or Four Roses bourbon.

-- Angostura Aromatic Bitters: this will give your cocktail a little bit of a punch.
+- Angostura Aromatic Bitters: This will give your cocktail a little bit of a punch.

 - Dried Sliced Oranges or other garnish: I love the look of dried blood oranges, but you can also garnish with a bit of the orange peel, or simply a slice of blood orange.